 Children choose their own work within guidelines set by the teacher.
 This framework offers a great deal of freedom, but each freedom has a corresponding responsibility.

 No. A healthy lunch should be sent with the child daily.
 We encourage parents to involve the child in the process of shopping, preparing, and packing a healthy meal void of sugary food.
 All containers should be easily opened and closed by the child.
-Puddletown provides a snack that is available throughout the day.
+For primary children, Puddletown provides snacks that is available throughout the day.
 Elementary students bring their own snack packed with lunch, including an aftercare snack if needed.
 It is a good idea to check in with your child about lunch and ask if they are getting too much or not enough food.